CMSgov/ab2d/Deploy/documentation/AB2D_Deployment_Production.md

      -keystore ab2d_prod_keystore
    ```

-1. Copy the "AB2D_BFD_KEYSTORE_PASSWORD in Prod" password from 1Password to the clipboard
+1. Copy the "AB2D Prod - BFD Prod - Keystore Password" password from 1Password to the clipboard

 1. Enter the keystore password at the "Enter keystore password" prompt